by Janice Jones |Last Updated 07-28-2021

 Don't wait until the adult dog teeth come in.
 Begin right from the start.
 Puppies need care too and it is never too early to start brushing their teeth.
 Start out with very short session as soon as you obtain your dog.

 Before you add a toothbrush, to your routine, consider placing a small amount of doggie toothpaste on your index finger and massaging the puppy's gums gently.
-Once puppy has accepted a human finger into his mouth, you are ready to introduce a tooth brush, finger brush or wipe.
+Once puppy has accepted a human finger into his mouth, you are ready to introduce a tooth brush, finger brush, wipe or spray.

 Once you feel your puppy is ready gently go over his teeth, as you would your own, in a circular manner from the gums to the ends of the teeth.
 It’s easier to work on the side of the teeth closest to the gums and that is where most of the tartar accumulates.